-Then, close the lid, date it and we begin the fermentation process.
+Then, close the lid, date it and we can begin the fermentation process.

 After closing the lid, you can let the kraut jar sit at room temperature on your countertop to kickstart the fermentation.
 Depending on your local weather, it could be 1-2 days or longer.
-If it's too cold where you're at, place the jar near the side of the fridge.
+If it's too cold where you're at, place the jar near the side of the fridge for warmth.

 After a few days, you may see a lot of air bubbles floating up on the surface and around the smaller gaps between the sprouts.
 The bubbles may push the sprouts above the oil layer a bit.
 When you see the bubbles, it's a good time we can begin the second step.

 After the room temperature stage, we'll place our sprout kraut in a cooler/the fridge for at least 3 weeks.
 Above 4C (39.2F) and below 10C (50F) would be good enough.
 During this stage, we'll do the slow fermentation process.
-This is to create the smell and flavor of the sprouts.
+This is to enhance the scent and flavor of the sprouts.

 The smell is nice.
 And it tastes really good.